zhwa/mlir-example/book/Chapter-10-Optimizations.md

 }
 ```

 The fused operation combines matmul's computation (multiply-accumulate) with ReLU's max operation in a single loop nest.
-The intermediate buffer `%C` disappears—values flow directly from matmul to ReLU within registers.
+The intermediate buffer `%C` becomes dead code—values flow directly from matmul to ReLU within registers.
 This eliminates:

-- Memory allocation for `%C`
-- 16,384 writes (matmul results)
+- 16384 writes (matmul results to `%C`)
-- 16,384 reads (ReLU inputs)
+- 16384 reads (ReLU inputs from `%C`)

+The unused buffer allocation is subsequently removed by MLIR's dead-buffer-elimination during bufferization cleanup—fusion makes the buffer unused, separate passes remove it.
 On modern CPUs, memory access costs ~100× more than arithmetic.
-Eliminating 32,768 memory operations is huge.
+Eliminating 32768 memory operations is huge.

 **Why Fusion Is Hard**.
 Naive fusion breaks correctness.
 Consider: